piccolo-lang/piccolo/README.md

 picc
+the (parallel) pi-calculus compiler
 ====

-the (parallel) pi-calculus compiler

-modified by PATRICK
+Command line:
+./run.sh name_of_pth

+-> With name_of_pth.pth located in the directory tests.
+The output will also be in tests.